CiscoDevNet/cml-class-automation/README.md

 ./add-student --username jdoe --name "Jane Doe" --email jdoe@example.com
 ```

+Note: Only the student's username needs to be unique.

 Then schedule the lab using the included `schedule-lab.py` script.
 For example, if you created a `my-lab-schedule.json` file with the lab scheduling details:

 ```shell